The most useful skill in business isn’t precision. It’s knowing when precision doesn’t matter.

 We weren’t at the end of the calculation.
 We were at the start of it.
 The question wasn’t precision.
 It was direction: what’s the right order of magnitude, and does it point clearly one way?
 If yes, decide and move.
 The refinement comes later, if it’s needed at all.

 That shift changed how I approached decisions under uncertainty.
-Not less rigor — appropriate rigor.
-Matched to where you actually are in the problem.
+Not less rigour, appropriate rigour.
+Matched to where you are in the problem.

 The False Precision Trap